forgetso/youtubemeta/README.md

 Arguments

---write    write to CSV
+-write    write to CSV
---path     specify custom path and filename for the csv
+-path     specify custom path and filename for the csv